Skip to main content

 🎯 Best Funding Options

-• β€’ Personal savings (80% of startups)
+• β€’ Personal savings (the most common starting source)

 • β€’ Friends & family funding